timvanderzee/ultrasound-automated-algorithm/README.md

 # Ultrasound-automated-algorithm

 This respository includes code that can be used to estimate muscle fascicle lengths and pennation angles from muscle ultrasound images.
-The algorithm uses a combination of Frangi filtering, Hough transform and feature detection.
+The algorithm uses a combination of Frangi filtering, Hough transform and machine learning (support vector machine, SVM).

 This algorithm has been used for determination of fascicle lengths during isometric knee torque production, see: https://www.biorxiv.org/content/10.1101/2020.08.23.263574v1